-9.1.
+8.1.
 How It Works

-Currently, there are three versions of NFS.
-NFS version 2 (NFSv2) is older and widely supported.
-NFS version 3 (NFSv3) supports safe asynchronous writes and is more robust at error handling than NFSv2; it also supports 64-bit file sizes and offsets, allowing clients to access more than 2Gb of file data.

-NFS version 4 (NFSv4) works through firewalls and on the Internet, no longer requires an rpcbind service, supports ACLs, and utilizes stateful operations.
-Red Hat Enterprise Linux 6 supports NFSv2, NFSv3, and NFSv4 clients.
-When mounting a file system via NFS, Red Hat Enterprise Linux uses NFSv4 by default, if the server supports it.
+Currently, there are two major versions of NFS included in Red Hat Enterprise Linux.
+NFS version 3 (NFSv3) supports safe asynchronous writes and is more robust at error handling than the previous NFSv2; it also supports 64-bit file sizes and offsets, allowing clients to access more than 2 GB of file data.
+NFSv4 works through firewalls and on the Internet, no longer requires an rpcbind service, supports ACLs, and utilizes stateful operations.